Ways Participants Access Your Event

 -

-Through web access in a browser
+Through web access in a browser, via one of:

 -

-Through the Eventene mobile app
+Through the Eventene Mobile App

-Both connect to the same Program information.
+All paths connect to the same Program information.
 The difference is in the experience — how participants discover events, register, and stay engaged over time.

 As an organizer, you set up your Program once.
 Participants can access it in different ways, but the underlying experience is consistent.